janlelis/irbtools/README.md

 # Irbtools [![version](https://badge.fury.io/rb/irbtools.svg)](http://badge.fury.io/rb/irbtools)

-Improvements for Ruby's IRB console, for example, colored output, and a lot of debugging and introspection methods.
+Improvements for Ruby's IRB console, like colored output and a lot of debugging and introspection methods.
 Unlike with PRY, you are still in your normal IRB.
-It is designed to work out-of-the-box so there is no reason to not use it!
+It is designed to work out-of-the-box, so there is no reason to not use it!

 ## Setup